YoussefMagdy10/Task_Manager_Yomicepa/README.md

 ## In the backend directory:

-Create a `.env` file at the project root and add the values described in the .env.example file in backend, replacing only the DATABASE_URL with your actual one.
+1- Create a `.env` file at the project root and add the values described in the .env.example file in backend, replacing only the DATABASE_URL with your actual one.

+2- Delete the migrations directory (if exists) in backend/prisma.

 Then,